 Purpose: To develop comprehensive guidance on jointing and sealing concrete pavements for all applications covered by the Association (airports, highways, streets, roads, commercial/industrial facilities), and to monitor the following important related issues: 1) joint durability, 2) Seal/No Seal group initiatives, 3) standardization of dowel baskets assemblies, 4) joint sealant reservoir cleaning for best sealant performance, and 5) emerging technologies, such as new dowel materials.

 Purpose: To review and discuss concrete pavement design theories, equations, design inputs, and performance thresholds, with the aim of developing design software such as, StreetPave, and an internal working knowledge of AASHTOWare Pavement ME and other available design software.
 The group provides resources to chapter/states and members on using software to develop competitive pavement designs, as well as identifying suggested improvements to recommend to FHWA, AASHTO, and other developers.
 The group is also responsible for the co-development and implementation of PavementDesigner.org, along with NRMCA and PCA, with input from the RCC Pavement Council.

 Roller Compacted Concrete (RCC)

-Focuses on growing the acceptance and market of RCC through ACPA‐led technology transfer/education; promotional support; and technical support.
+Purpose: To grow the acceptance, market and quality of RCC through ACPA-led technology transfer/education; promotional support; technical support and member recognition.